Health Plan Coordination of Care Requirements

 - If the transfer is the result of medical continuity as defined in ACOM Policy 401 Change of Contractor, the transfer must occur as expeditiously as the member’s health care condition requires or no later than 10 business days.

 An adult person enrolled with The Health Plan, family, guardian, behavioral health provider, state agency staff or other health provider staff is responsible for the initiation of an Inter-T/RBHA transfer.
 The referral is initiated when the home T/RBHA/Health Plan provides a completed Provider Manual Form 4.2.1 AzCH-CCP Inter-Transfer and Coordination of Services Request Form.
-This form can be obtained by calling the Provider Services Call Center at 866-796-0542.
+This form can be obtained by calling Customer Serviceat 1-866-796-0542.
 In addition, the following information must be provided to the receiving T/RBHA/Health Plan as quickly as possible:

 - The person’s comprehensive clinical record;